-In our Portage dental office, we offer severalfor patients who are wanting to alter the look of their smile.
-Sometimes though, there is only a small issue in need of correction and a procedure like dental veneers is a step beyond what’s desired.
+Our Portage cosmetic dentist offers several for patients who are wanting to alter the look of their smile.
+Sometimes though, there is only a small issue in need of correction and a procedure like porcelain veneers is a step beyond what’s desired.

-For smaller restorations, our dentist will recommend cosmetic bonding.
-Perfect for chips or cracks, bonding involves the application of a tooth-colored composite resin to a tooth’s surface.
+For smaller restorations, Dr. Paul will recommend cosmetic bonding.
+Perfect for chips or cracks, bonding involves the application of ato a tooth’s surface.
 It is then shaped, hardened, and polished.
 The result is natural and visibly seamless thanks to the material used.

-Continue reading to learn about the benefits of cosmetic bonding.
+Here’s what you need to know about the benefits of cosmetic bonding.

 Repairs a Range of Minor Issues